-He pulled into the parking lot and walked inside, shaking off the dampness of the outside air.
-The server walked by just as he sat down at the booth.
+She looked out at the parking lot, remembering the last time she’d watched him walk inside, shaking off the dampness of the outside air.
+He arrived at their booth just as the server walked by.
 “Can I start you off with anything to drink?”

 “Yes, I’ll take a rum and coke, please.”

-For a second, she thought of a shared smile, a shared look that was, at times, the only exchanged greeting between the two of them.
+For a second, she contemplated the shared smile, shared look that was, at times, the only exchange between them.
 “So how was your day?”
-She asked.
+She recalled asking.

 “It’s much better now.”
-He reached his hand over, picking up her hand and placing it inside his; focusing and concentrating on the silk of her pecan color, he asked.
+He said as he reached his hand over, picking up her hand and placing it inside his; focusing and concentrating on the silk of her pecan color, he asked.
 “How was your day?”

-She pushed him down onto the bed.
-Breaths became shallow as they began to kiss, caress, and taste.
+Looking into the half empty glass on the table in the booth, she remembered pushing him down onto the bed in her apartment for the last time.
+“What?”
+He asked.
+Their breathing became shallow as they began to kiss, caress, and taste.
 Pushing past boundary waters, they rocked with the open sea.
 She held his face within her hands.
-Their eyes locked while her fingers pulled up lightly, releasing her drug, trailing the chemical across his face.
+Their eyes locked while her fingers pulled up lightly, releasing her drug, she trailed the chemical across his face.
 His pupils dilated with it’s absorption.
 His lips puckered.
 “Shhhh.”
-She directed him to be quiet while she kissed his lips and face.
+She recalled directing him to be quiet while she kissed his lips and face.

-Lingering just at the edge, she devoured his exhalations.
+Lingering just at the edge of his lips, she devoured his exhalations.
 The smoke of his desire effervesced to the surface of his skin.
 Pulsing out of his open mouth.
 Slowing in the moment, her face hovered just above his face.
 She closed her eyes and focused on the feel of his breath on her lips.
 Licking them, she tasted the warmth on them.